 Let’s put it DOWN your JOHN!…

 After having the idea that this system could also work in an anaerobic home septic system, some samples were made up for home testing in a closed community with pleasing results, and DOWN JOHN™ was born.
-An Australian pharmaceutical company had the name UPJOHN Pharmaceuticals and so DOWN JOHN™ seemed appropriate considering the treatment’s purpose, destination and method of application.

 After further field trials in the south where folks eat more fried chicken, floating grease cap proved to be a problem, so the white powder lipase, a fat eating enzyme was added to face that issue up front, the DOWN JOHN™ produces its own lipase once it is established in the septic tank.